iwswordpress/django-generic/README.md

 ### FEATURED APPS

 - async: using async methods.
-- authUser: use email for login with signals creating a OneToOne Profile model.
+- authUser: use email for login with signals creating a OneToOne Profile model. _See note below about replacing User with settings.AUTH_USER_MODEL_.
 - blog: standard posts with avatar uploads, followeres, likes etc.
 - cbv: class based views.
 - crm: dashboard app with many CRUD utilities.